autogluon/tabrepo/README.md

 If you use TabArena in a scientific publication, we would appreciate a reference to the following paper:

-**TabArena: A Living Benchmark for Machine Learning on Tabular Data**, ick Erickson, Lennart Purucker, Andrej Tschalzev, David Holzmüller, Prateek Mutalik Desai, David Salinas, Frank Hutter, Preprint., 2025
+**TabArena: A Living Benchmark for Machine Learning on Tabular Data**, Nick Erickson, Lennart Purucker, Andrej Tschalzev, David Holzmüller, Prateek Mutalik Desai, David Salinas, Frank Hutter, Preprint., 2025

 Link to publication: [arXiv](https://arxiv.org/abs/2506.16791)